PipeWire/wireplumber/docs/rst/daemon/multi_instance.rst

    ``wireplumber.conf``.
 To change the name of the configuration file you need to craft custom systemd unit files and use the ``--config-file`` command line option as needed.

-It is obviously possible to start as many instances as desired, with manually crafted profiles, as long as it is ensured that these instances serve a different purpose and they do not conflict with each other.